wasimusu/graphs/readme.md

 ## Graphs
-An open-source modern graph library built in C++ for exploring graphs with focus on ease of use.
+An open-source modern graph (&trees) library built in C++ for exploring graphs with focus on ease of use.

 It uses Google Tests for unit testing and Google Benchmark for benchmarking the library.
 Measure before optimization.